suraz-101/express-test/README.md

 # Day - 38 : User Password Manipulation

-- Reset Password
+- Reset Password => only by admin
-- Change Password
+- Change Password => only by user
+- update profile => only by user

+3 Day - 39 :